Now in open beta - free for 14 days, no credit card required.Download now ›

 Your Real Browser Session, Not a Proxy

 LinkedIn sees your real session because it is your real session.
-No Chrome extension.
-No API scraping.
-No headless browsers spinning up in a data center.

 One Chat for Your Entire Sales Stack